Confidential Farm Sales

 601-300-5320.
 We have the largest list of bank approved buyers looking for poultry farms.

-American Poultry Company currently sells poultry farms in LA, AR, MS, AL, and GA.
+American Poultry Company currently sells poultry farms in LA, AR, MS, AL, GA, & MO.
 Our marketing is second to none when it comes to selling poultry farms.
 Due to our singular focus, we have more qualified buyers than sellers.
 If you own a farm and would consider selling it, we would like to talk with you.

 Our confidential farm sale process is 5 easy steps.